cockroachdb/cockroachdb-cloudformation/README.md

 If you edit this template, you can run tests using [TaskCat](https://github.com/aws-quickstart/taskcat)

+To run tests

+1. Edit the json files in the `ci` directory so the `KeyName` value references your ec2 key.
+1. Open `config.yml` and double check the regions in which the tests will run.
+Make sure a key with your provided name is in those regions (or edit the region config to point to regions that do contain your specified key).
+1. Run `taskcat -c cockroachdb-cloudformation/ci/config.yml -p`.
+1. The output will be in the `taskcat_outputs` directory.
+Simply open the `index.html` file to see the results.

 *This template was originally forked from [Heptio's Kuberenets AWS Quick Start](https://github.com/heptio/aws-quickstart)*